adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter7/media.md

 * My [Azure App Service] is created via the **Mobile App** template and called `zumomediach7.azurewebsites.net`.
 It has an **B1 Basic** app service plan associated with it.

 In addition, I've linked the SQL Azure database and storage accounts to the App Service via the Data Connections menu option.
-I've also added a query key to my Azure Search instance and provided a pair of App Settings in the App Service - `SEARCH_APIKEY` holds the query key and `SEARCH_ENDPOINT` holds the URI of my service.

 Our resource group looks quite extensive now: